 It is thought that Lizzie was one of eight children, although only five survived into adulthood.
 Besides Lizzie, there was older brother Harvey, and younger brothers Fred, Wil, and Charles.
 Lizzie was the only girl.

-In about 1876, Lizzie's family moved from the Sego area to nearby Bearfield Twp.
-Then, in about 1880, her father purchased a one-half acre tract at McLuney Station in nearby Harrison Twp.
+In about 1876, Lizzie's family moved from the Sego area to nearby Bearfield Township.
+Then, in about 1880, her father purchased a one-half acre tract at McLuney Station in nearby Harrison Township.

 Lizzie and John had these children: George R. Lytle, Edna A. Lytle, Elizabeth "Bess" Brady, Clarence Warren "Bobby" Lytle, Frederick Fay "Fred" Lytle and Wilse Gilmore Lytle.
 They also raised two grandchildren as their own: Pearl Lytle and John "Pete" Lytle.